-In a recent post, I’d written about the hiring problem of the modern data stack.
+In the past, I’ve written about the hiring problem of the modern data stack.
 The people problem extends well beyond hiring — resistance to change as well as a lack of ownership and collaboration are other major challenges I’d like to address today.

 Change: Technology Buy-in and Adoption

 Data is evidently changing every aspect of the business landscape, and at the macro level, companies have come to terms with the fact that the only way to stay relevant, let alone thrive, is to build a strong data foundation.

 At a micro-level though, change is affecting individuals of every rank at businesses large and small.
 People’s roles and responsibilities are changing, KPIs are changing, the way products are sold is changing, and of course, the tools people use are changing big time.